bark-community/bark-token-old/README.md

 For detailed information on the BARK Token Program, refer to the [Documentation](path/to/your/documentation).

+## Program Development (Devnet)

+The BARK Program is actively developed to support the ecosystem of a decentralized application (DApp) on the Solana blockchain.
+It adheres to the Solana 2022 Token Standard (Extension), providing enhanced functionalities for token creation, transfer, and management.

+### Devnet Transaction

+You can view the Devnet programs/transaction of the BARK Program [here](https://solana.fm/tx/3D5x5u3ieBwRC3XkfXUnigiieGcKCPDihMHVF1bY5GJrQCUVeYGuc4KnALqK3zKBdCKyZ2fs6K2CcEUsKEQeWQQT?cluster=devnet-solana).

 ## Contributing<a name="contributing"></a>

 Contributions are welcome!
 Please read our [Contribution Guidelines](CONTRIBUTING.md) to get started.